Follow these essential tips and you may come home from your daily commute with your sanity intact!

 Be patient with young drivers

-Schools out so that means more young drivers on the road but be mindful of the fact R drivers in particular are inexperienced and still learning so keep a watchful eye out, remember you were a new driver once too.
+Schools back so that means more young drivers on the road maybe even for the first time.
+Also be mindful of the fact R drivers in particular are inexperienced and still learning so keep a watchful eye out, remember you were a new driver once too.

 Check your tyres

-Changes in temperature and impact your tyre pressure.
+Fluctuations in temperature at this time can impact your tyre pressure.
 Heat causes air to expand and if there's too much pressure, tyres can blow out so do keep an eye on thread levels and tyre pressure.

 Monitor fluid levels

 Don't forget to top up your washer fluid as well.
-Summer rain showers can be really heavy and when mixed with pollen, windscreens can become difficult to clearly see through.
+Heavy downpours can make it super difficult to clearly see through especially when the leaves blow and deposit streaks all over your screen.
 Engine coolant checks are also a must so your car doesn't overheat.